andrewblim/time-caddy/doc/signup_and_login_flow.md

     - Create active password reset request entry with token and salt
     - Create password_reset_url_token, store email in Redis with password_reset_url_token-based key and a short expiry
     - Send email with password_reset_token and link to `/password_reset?url_token=<password_reset_url_token>`
-    - Don't redirect them, just display a notice telling them to check their email
+    - Display page instructing user to follow instructions in email (no redirection)
 - GET `/password_reset?url_token=<password_reset_url_token>`
   - Display password reset token form, which has fields for the token and the new password
 - POST `/password_reset`